Ntsoarleng/TryHackMe-Walkthroughs/NetworkServices.md

 # TryHackMe Walkthrough: Network Services
-📅 Date: YYYY-MM-DD
+📅 Date: 2025-02-04
-🔍 Difficulty Level: Easy / Medium / Hard
+🔍 Difficulty Level: Easy
-🖥️ Category: Windows/Linux, Forensics, Web Exploitation, etc.
+🖥️ Category: Enumeration, Exploitation.
-🎯 Objective: Gain user and root access

----
+🎯 Objective: Learn about, then enumerate and exploit a variety of network services and misconfigurations.

-🛠1️⃣ Enumeration
+🛠1️⃣ Enumerating SMB
 ### 🔎 **Network Scanning**
 Command used: